Discrimination in Public Accommodations

 Privately-owned businesses and facilities that offer certain goods or services to the public - including food, lodging, gasoline, and entertainment -are considered public accommodations for purposes of federal and state anti-discrimination laws.
 For purposes of disability discrimination, the definition of a "public accommodation" is even more broad, encompassing most businesses that are open to the public (regardless of type).

 Laws Prohibiting Discrimination in Public Accommodations: Race, Color, Religion, and National Origin

 Federal law prohibits public accommodations from discriminating on the basis of race, color, religion, or national origin.
 If you think that you have been discriminated against in using such a facility, you may file a complaint with the Civil Rights Division of the Department of Justice, or with the United States attorney in your area.
 You may also file suit in the U.S. district court.

 There are also state laws that broadly prohibit discrimination on the bases of race, color, religion, and national origin in places of public accommodation.
-To determine whether your state has such a law, you should contact your state or local human rights agency, your state attorney general's office, or speak to a Civil Rights attorney in your area.
+To determine whether your state has such a law, you should contact your state or local human rights agency, or your state attorney general's office.

 Laws Prohibiting Discrimination in Public Accommodations and Disability Discrimination